Employers sought for Tulsa World Career Fair

 Are you an employer looking to hire?
-Reserve your booth at Tulsa’s largest career fair.
+It’s your last chance to reserve your booth at Tulsa’s largest career fair.

 Tulsa World Media Company has partnered with Oklahoma Employment Security Commission and Green Country Workforce.
 With a booth, you’ll get in front of more than 1,000 job seekers.